This article provides a breakdown of the components that make up the Variance Page.

 On the Variance page, you can view variances for individual items, and see totals per family / category.

-While the dashboard provides a high-level view of your variances by family/category, the Variance page displays variances by individual items.
 For each item, you’ll see the amount sold and consumed, displayed in a number of ways ($ value, by units, or by the item's unit of measurement).

-By default, it displays the most recent inventory period, but you can adjust the “from” and “to” dates to any completed inventory.
+By default, it displays data for the most recent inventory period, but you can adjust the “from” and “to” dates to any completed inventory.

 Sales / Consumption Overview

-Before looking at each item, you’ll see some high-level information regarding your sales and consumption:
+Before looking at individual items, you’ll see high-level information regarding your sales and consumption.

 Consumption - How much product was used at cost in the venue during the inventory period.
 Consumption = Starting Inventory + Invoices - Ending Inventory.
 This is also known as the Cost of Goods Sold (COGS).

-Beverage Cost - The overall beverage cost for the inventory period.
-Beverage Cost % = Consumption / Sales
+Cost of Sales - The overall cost percentage for the inventory period.
+Cost of Sales % = Consumption / Sales